 - Machine wash and dry — add about $50 in average US energy costs based on the 400 kWh estimate from a study done in the UK titled Environmental Agency analysis estimate.
 Their 400kWh energy estimate is the approximate amount for one child's lifetime wash/dry energy cost.
-See our related article on Cloth Diapering Laundry Basics for helpful how to tips.
+See our related article on Cloth Diapering Laundry Basics for helpful how-to tips.

 - Washable cloth wipes — save about $315 by using cloth wipes.
 If you are already signed up to laundering cloth, using reusable cloth wipes makes sense because they can easily be integrated into your washing routine.
 A full lifetime supply of quality cloth wipes will cost you about $45 (we recommend a supply of 48 wipes).
 In comparison, disposable wipes will cost about $0.02-0.04 each, and you'll use 1-4 per change netting about $360 over each child's diapering years.

 - Flushable liners — add $420 if you use flushable liners.
-We recommend using flushable liners with cloth to make your life simpler.
+We recommend using flushable liners with the cloth to make your life simpler.
 We think it is worth it.
 The benefit of using a flushable liner is that most of the poo is trapped on the liner which you just drop in the toilet.
 Flushing the poo is way better for the environment and a huge simplification for your laundry chores.
 So, what's the cost?
 About $0.07 per diaper change, or $420 over the expected 6,000 diaper changes.
-Our favorite is the OsoCozy Flushable Liners which cost about $8 for a roll of 100.
+Our favorite is the OsoCozy Flushable Diaper Liners which cost about $8 for a roll of 100.
 While a significant cost, we totally think it is worth it!
 We're talking about an average of $9-10/month over 3+ years of diaper changes to make poo management way simpler.

 - Diaper pail — save about $125 by going cloth.
 We recommend the convenience of a diaper pail for cloth or disposable.
 With disposable, however, the costs are often higher with pails that utilize proprietary disposable liners.
 We estimated the lifetime cost of the Editors' Choice Diaper Genie Essentials at $225, which is mostly the cost of the disposable liners.
 In comparison, you will throw your cloth pail liner bag in the wash with the diapers.
 The total cost of a quality pail with two washable cloth pail liners will be about $100 or less.

 - Cloth Laundry Soap — add about $300 for cloth-specific laundry detergent.
 Your mileage will vary here depending on your type of washing machine and your tap water hardness.
 The general range for a quality detergent like Rockin Green is $200-400 over the lifetime of your baby's diapering years.
 The cost is about $17 per package which will wash 45-90 loads.
-If you have a High Efficiency washer and/or soft water, you will use less detergent, and thus may cut your cost in half to about $100 to $200.
+If you have a High-Efficiency washer and/or soft water, you will use less detergent, and thus may cut your cost in half to about $100 to $200.

 - Cloth Accessories — add about $50.
 Because we place a high value on convenience, we feel that the most popular cloth accessories are generally worth the investment for the sake of making your life easier.
 Why?
-Because no matter how compelling the economic and environmental incentives to diaper in cloth are, many people back off due to fears of ease-of-use.
+Because no matter how compelling the economic and environmental incentives to cloth diaper are, many people back off due to ease-of-use fear.
 The cost of extra convenience is usually low, and we think the benefits of making cloth a little bit simpler makes economic sense in most cases.
 For example, while a cloth diaper sprayer such as our favorite the Bumkins Cloth Diaper Sprayer can certainly be considered an optional convenience at about $45, the ability to spray off any remaining poo right there at the toilet may very well be worth it in terms of your sanity.
-Similarly, a Spray Pal shield is also optional at about $25, but we consider it a perfect companion to a sprayer (it helps prevent creating a "splattery mess" when doing high pressure spraying).
+Similarly, a splatter shield is also optional at about $25, but we consider it a perfect companion to a sprayer (it helps prevent creating a "splattery mess" when doing high-pressure spraying).
 While cloth-specific diaper creams typically don't cost more than traditional thick white pasty diaper creams with zinc oxide, they are very important to maintain the integrity of the cloth absorbency and avoid repelling issues (thus assuring your investment in a quality cloth system is preserved).
 And, while a drying line or rack is yet another added cost, by using it your energy costs and carbon footprint will be cut by reduction of machine drying cycles.
 Additionally, your cloth diapers will maintain their integrity and absorbency performance longer if you line dry.